Our Team

 Dan Pendergast, CEO

 Daniel Pendergast is the CEO of RoadPrintz under a special agreement with Case Western Reserve University (CWRU).
-He also serves as the Interim Executive Director of the Technology Transfer Office at CWRU where his responsibilities include the commercialization of a diverse portfolio of technologies.
+He also serves as the Associate Vice President for Technology Transfer and Commercialization at CWRU where his responsibilities include the commercialization of a diverse portfolio of technologies.
 Daniel has nearly 20 years of experience in early-stage commercialization.
 He earned his MSEE and MBA degrees at CWRU.
 Along with the founders, he was a member of TeamCASE – CWRU’s entry into DARPA’s Autonomous Vehicle Urban Challenge.

 Quan Nguyen earned his B.S. and M.S. degrees in Electrical Engineering at Case Western Reserve University, focusing on Robotics.
-While originally interested in Biomedical Engineering, Quan discovered his passion for Robotics when a friend introduced him to the field.
-Since then, he has been actively involved in various research projects, including developing wearable controllers for multileg robots and exploring robotics-compliant control for satellite servicing.
+He has been actively involved in various research projects, including developing wearable controllers for multileg robots and exploring robotics-compliant control for satellite servicing.
 As a Master’s student, Quan joined the MeRCIS Lab, where he focused on kinematics and hand-eye calibration techniques for precision control in surgical contexts on the DVRK research platform.
 In addition to his work in robotics, Quan is interested in additive and subtractive manufacturing and enjoys sports such as badminton, table tennis, and archery.
-With his diverse interests and expertise in engineering, Quan is dedicated to making a positive impact in the field of robotics.
-He hopes to continue to learn and grow as a professional to make significant contributions to the field and the community as a Robotics Engineer at RoadPrintz, where he began working part-time as an undergrad.